 So what else could have it been?

-So this is why we're going back in and pushing on that, of course, justice opening it up today.
+So this is why we're going back in and pushing on that.

-Uh I mean FBI opening up today, we may be able to succeed that way.
+We may be able to succeed that way.

-You know, there's a lot of news that is coming out, and um I know everybody You know, I love the fact my entire career I've been underestimated by people, and I like being underestimated, but I've been talking to a lot of my news sources and people that I know on the ground, and here's what I'm hearing.
+You know, I love the fact my entire career I've been underestimated by people, and I'd like being underestimated, but I've been talking to a lot of my news sources and people that I know on the ground.

-The Washington Times reported this week uh that the FBI provided another 7,000 additional documents that were recovered from the laptop computer that was shared by Uma Abedeen and Anthony Wiener, and a state official said we've not determined how many of these documents are State Department records as opposed to personal emails.
+And here's what I'm hearing: The Washington Times reported this week that the FBI provided another 7,000 additional documents that were recovered from the laptop computer that was shared by Uma Abedeen and Anthony Wiener.

-And I'm thinking, doesn't this give not that he needs it, the attorney general of the United States of America more than a reason to go back in and see if laws were committed here and open this investigation?
+And I'm thinking, doesn't this give, not that he needs it, the Attorney General of the United States of America more than a reason to go back in and see if laws were committed here and open this investigation?

-Because we know that mishandling of classified top secret special access program information happened.
+Because we know that mishandling of classified, top-secret, special-access program information happened.

-We also know that Sean, on this one, we know that they were of the of the thousands of documents that were sent, we know there are some are classified.
+And, Sean, on this one, we know that of the thousands of documents that were sent, we know there are some are classified.

-Uh and the markings are there.
+And the marketings are there.

 We're going through now a number of those, and we think there's more national security information on those.